aka: Ascended Dragon

 - Final Fantasy

-- Subverted in Final Fantasy II: after the heroes kill The Emperor, his sidekick the Dark Knight tries to take his place, until The Emperor returns from hell, having made a pact with the devil to return to life as a demon.
-Nice Job Breaking It, Hero.
+- Subverted in Final Fantasy II: after the heroes kill the Emperor, the Dark Knight tries to take his place...but then the Emperor returns from hell to take back his throne.

 - Final Fantasy VI: Kekfa murders Emperor Ghestal midway through the game and becomes the real Big Bad.